jpype-project/jpype/doc/userguide.rst

 Python 3.5 there were a number of structural difficulties in the object model and the buffering API.
-In principle, those features could be excised from JPype to extend support to older Python 3 series version, but that is unlikely to happen without a lot of effort on your part.
+In principle, those features could be excised from JPype to extend support to older Python 3 series version, but that is unlikely to happen without a significant effort.

 Python 2
 ~~~~~~~~